 A club visioning event brings together a good cross-section of its membership from the newest to the most experienced Rotarian.
-The process uses the talents and life experience within the club to develop a vision and goals reflecting that club’s membership.
-A club visioning event provides renewed focus on objectives and is completed in a dedicated, fun-filled four-hour session.
-The challenge during this process is to gather as many ideas and opportunities for the future from a group of 15 to 30 Rotarians and then condense it down to the most important goals as determined by that club.
-To make sure that all of this can be accomplished within a limited time frame, the club visioning event is run by an outside neutral team of Rotary facilitators.
-The team has been well-trained in a specific process to help the club bring out its best thinking.
-The facilitation team does not suggest or promote projects.
+The process uses the talents and life experience within the club to develop a vision and goals reflecting that club’s membership, thus providing a renewed focus on objectives.
+The challenge during this three to four-hour process is to gather as many ideas and opportunities for the future from a group of 12 to 25 Rotarians and then condense it down to the most important goals as determined by that club.
+To make sure that all of this can be accomplished within a limited time frame, the club visioning event is run by an outside neutral, well-trained team of Rotary facilitators who do not suggest or promote projects.

 This is not a strategic planning process.
-However, it does provide wonderful material that can be used to either help review an existing club’s strategic plan or help in the development of such a plan at a later time.
-By the end of this four-hour process, each club will have a clear vision of the following:
+However, it does provide necessary material that can be used to either help review an existing club’s strategic plan or help in the development of such a plan at a later time.
+A new tool offered is the Vision to Plan process using SMART Goals.
+By the end of the process, each club will have a clear vision of the following:

 The key thing to remember is that this visioning process is designed to make sure that it is the club members who are providing the input and deciding the goals, objectives, and action steps that they want to take in order to realize the vision that they have created for themselves as a Rotary Club in their community.

 View the Club Requirements to Host a visioning event here.